Everything You Need to Know About Thursday’s GOP Debate

-The Trump-Fox feud started back in early August, when Trump accused Kelly and the network of treating him more harshly than the other candidates during the first debate.
-Now, Trump’s boycott is plunging the GOP primary field even deeper into turmoil—and Fox News, reportedly, into chaos.
+The race for second between Cruz and Rubio remains tight, and while a rising chorus says it’s time for them to start aggressively attacking Trump, there’s also reason for them to lay off.
+Making it to a one-on-one showdown with Trump could be the best opportunity for one of the senators to surpass him, though the possibility of that happening is looking more and more unlikely.

-Seven remaining qualifiers will participate in primetime: Ted Cruz, Marco Rubio, Ben Carson, Jeb Bush, Chris Christie, John Kasich, and Rand Paul, who boycotted the last debate after being shunted to the undercard round.
-This time, the undercard will have four participants: Carly Fiorina, Mike Huckabee, Rick Santorum, and Jim Gilmore (who is, indeed, still running).
+Cruz’s home field advantage in Texas could give him a boost; he currently holds a small lead in the polls over Trump in the state.
+You can also expect to hear a lot about immigration at the debate: This is where Trump promises to build a border wall, after all.

-To bring you up to speed, here’s what the New Republic’s writers have had to say about the top three candidates since the last debate.
+To bring you up to speed, here’s what New Republic writers have been saying about the candidates since the last debate:

 Donald Trump